Does Creatine Make You Bloated?

 Different forms of creatine.
 Choosing the Best Creatine Supplement Form

 The form of creatine you choose plays a crucial role in how your body reacts to it, including the likelihood of bloating.
 Some experts suggest that taking a buffered form of creatine monohydrate like Creapure® pH10 which is recognized as one of the best creatine supplement forms for reducing side effects.
+Choosing a buffered form of creatine can help reduce side effects like weight gain due to water retention.

 This variant is simply creatine mixed with an alkaline agent like soda ash, magnesium glycerol phosphate, or bicarbonate to increase the pH to become more alkaline than acidic, which may help to reduce bloating, cramping, and other side effects associated with traditional creatine supplementation.